Plan Your Stay

 This place has been around for a long time and can be outstanding.
 It’s been a bit hit and miss lately.
 Open for dinner Monday through Saturday.
 Reservations a must on weekends.
 236 Cannon Street, Chestertown – 410-778-0188

 Old-fashioned soda fountain and ice cream parlor on Rock Hall’s Main Street.
+Open during the summer months.
 Definitely worth a stop.
 Main Street, Rock Hall 410-778-7957

 If you are looking for a place to relax without the pressure of doing something look no further than the Brampton Bed and Breakfast Inn.
 Our rooms are exceptionally large and spacious and perfect for lounging about.
 They all have sitting areas, good lighting, TVs for movie watching and en-suite bathrooms.